The financial aid award package is contingent on your eligibility at the time of disbursement.

 Students may borrow a student loan annually up to:

 The Perkins Loan is a Subsidized federal campus-based program.
 Upon entering repayment interest is fixed at 5%.
-Repayment begins nine months after the student ceases to be enrolled at least halftime.
+Repayment begins nine months after the student ceases to be enrolled at least halftime and is paid directly to the school where it was borrowed.
 This aid is limited.
-Interest on all federal education loans is tax deductible.
-Perkins is awarded to students who are independent due to orphan, ward of court, etc., and to students with childcare expenses.
+Interest on all federal education loans is normally tax deductible.
+Perkins is also awarded to students who are independent due to orphan, ward of court, etc., and to students with childcare expenses.

 NOTE: The student will receive an email when a loan has been disbursed.
 If a borrower wishes to cancel a loan after it has disbursed, he/she must inform the CWU Financial Aid Office within 14 days and return the refund check marked VOID.
 The loan will be backed off the student’s university account and the Loan Program will be repaid immediately.
 Any university charge that had been paid by the loan will become due and payable immediately.